readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 We are confident in our performance and know the results will speak for themselves.

-Our advertiser platform will measure all performance metrics before a user clicks-through to your landing page like the number of impressions and click-through rate your ads receive.
+Our advertiser platform will measure all performance metrics before a user clicks-through to your landing page like the number of impressions and click-through rate (CTR) your ads receive.

 ## Optimizing conversions